 You may also have other limits on your activity.
 These may include no strenuous activity or heavy lifting.

 You may go back to your normal diet unless your healthcare provider tells you otherwise.

 Take a pain reliever for cramping or soreness as recommended by your healthcare provider.
-Aspirin or certain other pain medicines may increase the chance of bleeding.
+Aspirin or certain other pain medicines may increase the chance of bleeding and should not be taken.
 Be sure to take only recommended medicines.